msander1983/Plugin-Documentation/Documentation/Mad Quality Plugin II/1 Release Notes.md

 ﻿# Release Notes

+## 1.0.19 (2021-05-22)
+- Enabled silent mode on the installer (/S).
+- Added option to link to rule file in remote location, for example on a network drive or on the web.
+- Added Google Developer Style Guide rules.
+- Corrections to the template rule set.
+- The results window now automatically closes when you process another rule set.
+- You can now process any Flare XML file, e.g. .fltar, .fltoc etc.

 ## 1.0.18
 - Bug fix: When a topic contains an image that is linked to the web - the plugin crashed.